The uncensored draft of Dr. Sutherland’s “Irish Journey”.

 Dr Sutherland’s 1955 visit to the Mother and Baby Home at Tuam and the Magdalene Laundry at Galway

-In 1955, Dr. Halliday Sutherland visited the Mother and Baby Home at Tuam and the Magdalene Laundry at Galway.
+In 1955, Dr. Halliday Sutherland visited the Mother and Baby Home at Tuam and the Magdalene Home/Laundry at Galway.
 He wrote about these visits in Irish Journey (1956).

-In order to obtain permission to visit the Magdalene Laundry at Galway, Dr. Sutherland agreed that his account would be vetted by the Mother Superior of the Galway Laundry.
-Accordingly, the account published in Irish Journey was censored.
+Dr. Sutherland visited the Bishop of Galway to get permission to visit the Magdalene Home/Laundry at Galway.
+A deal was struck: if Dr. Sutherland wrote about it, his account was to be vetted by the Mother Superior of the Galway Home/Laundry prior to publication.
+Subsequently, the account published in Irish Journey was censored.

 In 2013, 57 years after the publication of Irish Journey, the uncensored draft was found in a suitcase in Britain.
 The story of how the book came to be censored and the rediscovery of the manuscript is told here.